MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/manage-playbook-templates.md

 You must publish a playbook to make it available for your users.

-To publish a playbook, in the list of playbook template records, select the playbook template and on the command bar, select **Publish**.
+To publish a playbook:

+1. In the list of playbook template records, select the playbook template you want to publish.
+2. On the command bar, select **Publish**.

 Or

-Open the playbook template and on the command bar, select **Publish**.
+* Open the playbook template, and on the command bar, select **Publish**.

 > [!NOTE]
 > The playbook template you’re trying to publish must have the following: